 Help With an Event

 Willing alumni are always needed to help plan and execute events and reunions.
 You can contact classmates, offer suggestions for what programs you’d like to see at Homecoming, host an alumni reception in your area, or even suggest your own idea for an event.
 Some ideas include family day at the ball park, networking session after work or getting a group together to volunteer at a local clinic.
-Contact Associate Vice President of Alumni Affairs, Dan Saevig, at firstname.lastname@example.org.
+Contact Associate Director of Alumni Relations, Marcus Sneed, at firstname.lastname@example.org.

 Let Pharmacy Campers Shadow You

-Each summer, The College of Pharmacy hosts three sessions of Pharmacy Summer Camp to introduce students to the pharmacy and pharmaceutical science professions.
+Each summer, The College of Pharmacy and Pharmaceutical Sciences hosts two sessions of Pharmacy Summer Camp to introduce students to the pharmacy and pharmaceutical science professions.
 The camp is open to high school juniors who demonstrate strong academic skills and an interest in pharmacy or the pharmaceutical sciences.
 Camp activities include field trips, pharmaceutical laboratory experiences, job shadowing, introduction to pharmacy curriculum and discussions about current topics in pharmacy.